chrisricola/googleBooks/readMe.md

 Search for a Book:

-  * Insert your burger name into input area.
+  * Insert your book you are searching for into input area.

-  * click radio to add if "devoured" choice upon submission.

-  * click submit button.

-  * when burger added click on "devoured" to move to devour section.
+  * click Search button to submit search request.

   * to delete, click on "delete" button.